adrianalonsoba/THREEDC/docs/api.md

 created from the particular dimension associated with the same chart.

 #### .data(value)
-In addition, we can create charts without the crossfilter functionality, just need to pass an array of objetcs where each object contains a key-value pair.
+In addition, we can create charts without the crossfilter functionality, just need to pass an array of objects where each object contains a key-value pair.
 The key value represents the dimension and the value the number for this dimension.

-for exaple:
+for example:

 ```js